webbukkit/Dynmap-Towny/README.md

 ## Supported Versions

 -   Dynmap v1.7.1 or later
--   Towny Advanced 0.93.0.0 or later
+-   Towny Advanced 0.94.0.2 or later

 ## Plugin Configuration
 After the first load, there will be a config.yml file in the plugins/Dynmap-Towny directory.
 Details of the default configuration, and all the provided settings, can be found [here](https://github.com/hankjordan/Dynmap-Towny/wiki)

 ## Building from source
-Place Towny-0.93.0.0.jar, TownyChat-0.93.0.0.jar and craftbukkit-1.13.2-R0.1-SNAPSHOT.jar a folder named deps in the root directory.
+Place Towny-0.94.0.4.jar, TownyChat-0.55.jar and bukkit.jar a folder named deps in the root directory.
 Compile using maven.
 Requires Java 8.

 ## Acknowledgements
 This is a fork of [Dynmap-Towny](https://github.com/webbukkit/Dynmap-Towny).
+I forked this from Hank Jordan who forked it from the original repo.